dpoet/GettingCleaningDataCP/CodeBook.md

 + The resulting data set has been subsetted in order to keep only the target variables (as explained in the *Variable Selection*, above).

 ### Cleaning Data: Tidying My Data Set Up
-+ The original activity labels have been *replaced* by the respective textual activity descriptions.
++ The original activity labels have been *replaced* by their respective textual activity descriptions.
 + The variables have been renamed in order to:
     1. Make their names easier to read
     2. Respect the variable naming guidelines described above (section *Variable Naming*).